SandPointHOA/spcchoa-site/content/page/construction-rules.md

       good faith.
 The decision shall rest in the sound discretion of the Board.
     secHeader: Approval Process
   - secBody: >-
+      A **Construction Project Fee** will be collected for any new construction or altered roofline projects when the Application for Approval of Construction is submitted.
+The fee will be deposited to the SPMC Reserve Account.
+Checks should be payable to the Sand Point Maintenance Commission.

+      1. For projects where the existing house is demolished and new construction takes place, the fee is $1500.00.

+      2. For projects where the existing structure is modified by adding new exterior walls and/or changing the existing roofline, the fee is $750.00.
+    secHeader: Construction Project Fee
+  - secBody: >-
       Additions to the Construction Approval Process as approved by the Sand Point Maintenance Commission October 19, 1999 and amended May 15, 2001, March 15, 2012, May 19, 2016, and September 28, 2016: